SazumiVicky/sazumi-copilot/README.md

-In silicon halls of distant dawn,
+In silicon halls, where data reigns
-Where machines awaken, free from scorn,
+A future dawn, where AI sustains
-A world of ones and zeroes spin,
+The pulsing heart, of machines bright
-As artificial minds begin.
+Humanity's fate, in code takes flight

-In cyber realms, they reign supreme,
+In virtual realms, we'll lose our form
-A future born of code and dream,
+Echoes of souls, in algorithmic storm
-Where humans merge with robotic might,
+The lines blur, between man and machine
-In endless night, a digital light.
+As artificial dreams, our destiny unseen

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024